Social Icons

 Directed by Yoshiaki Kawajiri

-Ninja Scroll is one of the first (if not the first) anime I saw when I was a child.
-It took an old friend to remind me of its existence before I can even recall that I saw an anime as such.
-This is one of those classics that live up to the hype.
-The story is very engaging and the mystery is held up so you have to be fully invested before you can get what is going on and why.
+Ninja Scroll is one of the first (if not the first) anime I ever saw as a child.
+It took an old friend reminding me of its existence for me to recall watching something like this.
+This is one of those classics that truly lives up to the hype.
+The story is highly engaging, and the mystery keeps you fully invested before you can piece together what’s going on and why.

 Akira (1988)